DMP vs DSP

 On the other hand, an SSP, or supply-side platform, is a tool that helps publishers sell ad inventory more efficiently by connecting their ad space to ad exchanges and DSPs.

-DMPs are designed for advertisers, marketers, and agencies who want to understand their audiences better, while SSPs are designed to help publishers monetize their ad inventory more effectively.
+DMPs are designed for advertisers, marketers, and agencies who want to better understand their audiences, while SSPs help publishers monetize their ad inventory more effectively.

 In summary, DMPs focus on data insights for advertisers, while SSPs help publishers maximize their revenue.